flyryan/Deep-Security-Usage-Analyzer/readme.md

 ### Metric Calculation Logic

+**Calculating Active vs. Inactive Instances:**

+Active instances are determined by identifying records that have recent activity timestamps, indicating they are currently operational and contributing data.
+Inactive instances are those without recent activity, either because they have been stopped, terminated, or have not reported data within the analysis period.
+This distinction is based on status indicators and timestamp fields present in the usage data.

 - **Total Number of Instances per Environment:**
   - We aggregate the total number of instances by summing up the `active_instances` and `inactive_instances` for each environment.
   - Example: